Data Privacy and Transfers in Cross-border Investigations

 any information relating to an identified or identifiable natural person (‘data subject’); an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identification number or to one or more factors specific to the physical, physiological, mental, economic, cultural or social identity of that natural person.

-• the processing is necessary for the purposes of legitimate interests of the company or of a third party to whom the data is disclosed, except where the individual’s interest in his or her fundamental rights and freedoms override those interests;
+- the processing is necessary for the purposes of legitimate interests of the company or of a third party to whom the data are disclosed, except where the individual’s interest in his or her fundamental rights and freedoms overrides those interests;

-• the individual has unambiguously consented to the processing.7
+- the individual has unambiguously consented to the processing.

-• if the processing is necessary for purposes of a substantial public interest based in EU or member state law.8
+- if the processing is necessary for purposes of a substantial public interest based in EU or member state law.

 Thus, if a company needs to do an email review and the matter involves sensitive data such as health information, the company may need to obtain explicit written consent from the individuals whose information is at issue, unless it is obligated to review this information under the employment law of the member state (which would be unlikely for a foreign company), or it is necessary for a substantial public interest found in an EU or member state law), or the review is necessary to establish, exercise or defend a legal claim.
 The requirements to meet the condition of defending a legal claim may differ from one member state to another.
 For example, while one country may require there be an actual legal proceeding in which the EU affiliate that controls the data is named as a party, another may allow the company to process sensitive personal information as part of an investigation on the grounds of a legal claim that the company seeks to exercise or defend in the future.
 However, if the investigation entails an employee’s criminal acts, there might need to be an EU or member state law that authorises processing the information.